ggabrao/business-card-generator/README.md

 - If portuguese is chosen, use portuguese from Brazil
 - When the user clicks a button, a prompt should appear asking for the user's name, occupation and email in the chosen language
 - The prompt should have a label and an input for each of the informations
-- The card should be have a border, shadow and padding
+- The card should have a border, shadow and padding
 - The card should be centered on the screen
 - The card should have fixed width and height
 - The card should have a title with the user's name, a subtitle with the user's occupation and a footer with the user's email as a link